chernistry/RightLayout/README.md

 ## Download

-Get the latest release from [Releases](https://github.com/chernistry/omfk-releases/releases) or join our [Telegram channel](https://t.me/ohmyfuckingkeyboard/2).
+Get the latest release from [Releases](https://github.com/chernistry/omfk-releases/releases/latest).

-> **Early Alpha** — This is experimental software.
-Expect bugs.
-Your feedback helps make it better.

 ## What is OMFK?